yetanotherco/yet-another-bridge/docs/contracts/deploy.md

    This make target consists of 3 steps:

    1. make starknet-build; builds the project
-   2. make starknet-deploy; deploys the smart contract on the blockchain
+   2. make starknet-deploy; deploys the Escrow on the Starknet blockchain
-   3. make ethereum-set-escrow; sets the newly created Starknet contract address on the Ethereum smart contract, so that the L1 contract can communicate with the L2 contract
+   3. make ethereum-set-escrow; sets the newly created Starknet contract address on the Ethereum Payment Registry, so that the L1 contract can communicate with the L2 contract

 ### Second alternative: manual deploy and connect of Escrow and Payment Registry